elunna/nerfhack-changelog/README.md

 * Ported an alternate level for Baalzebub's lair (from SpliceHack)
 * Most demon lairs are now phaseproof
 * Marked the Asmodeus levels as cold and added cold traps

+### Gulf of N'kai
-* The last four levels of Gehennom have been replaced with the Gulf of N'kai maps.
+* The last four levels of Gehennom have been replaced with the maps.
+* Lava replaces the lethe water flowing through the levels.
+* These levels are NOT flagged with the "lethe" flag.
 * The final N'kai level takes the place of the standard vibrating square level.

 ### Sokoban